 Seward Marine Center

-The Seward Marine Center is one of UAF School of Fisheries and Ocean Sciences’ coastal facilities.
+The Seward Marine Center is one of UAF College of Fisheries and Ocean Sciences’ coastal facilities.
 It is located approximately 130 miles south of Anchorage at the head of Resurrection Bay.

 SMC provides access to salt water laboratories and the coastal environment.
 There are excellent laboratories, constant temperature chambers and a continually flowing seawater system.
 There is also a 4-plex apartment unit for visiting scientists.
 Scientists from other institutions are welcome to apply for research visits to the facility.